katendejericho5/cloudProject/README.md

-this is a simple to do list
+This is a todo app